Shin Godzilla (2016) - Review

 Part of the disappointment comes from the fact that the effects aren't that great.
 Godzilla looks good, despite being the first Toho Godzilla to be 100% computer-generated, instead of a guy in a suit.
 However, the other effects and the way the special effects look are all in that B-movie range where it's just not that exciting.
 Toho's special effects have always been in just the "okay" range and unable to compete with the big-budget Hollywood blockbuster, so their big climax isn't exciting enough to justify the rather boring strategy they use to beat Godzilla.

 Surprisingly, some of the best part of Shin Godzilla is the stuff that is normally the most boring in these movies.
 The way the Tokyo officials handle the disaster feels genuine and frantic in a way that is convincing and captivating.
 The pacing of the scenes and the acting are surprisingly good and carry the film.
 All the people have their own agendas, but they're not necessarily out for each other's jobs like the typical political clichés.
 They all share the same goal of stopping Godzilla, and how their conflicting views and goals align is somewhat interesting.
 Perhaps one of the reasons this is a strength is because the film was directed by Hideaki Anno, who directed the iconic anime Neon Genesis: Evangelion.
 Evangelion was a show that shared a lot in common with the Godzilla formula.
 For one thing, it involved political and military officials having to think quickly as giant monsters attacked.
 The characters of Evangelion are mimicked in Shin Godzilla with their efficiency and skill.
 This makes it much more exciting to watch than the traditional stale discussions on how to kill a kaiju with a bunch of guys in lab coats pointing at a chalkboard.
 At times, however, the style of Evangelion is a bit overbearing.
-I was getting flashbacks to the anime with the various artistic shots that were all too familiar, including the many train and train-station shots.
+I was getting flashbacks to the anime with the various artistic shots that were all too familiar, including the many train and train station shots.

 I was also a little confused about the political tone the movie was taking.
 While it would make sense for the original Godzilla movie to be somewhat negative towards America—for obvious reasons—there is a lot of disdain for the US in this movie.
-I don't necessarily disagree with their criticisms they bring up, but I wondered if there was something else they were trying to say with how much they kept begrudgingly mentioning the American interference; the only "American" they seemed to like was the one who couldn't speak English very well.
+I don't necessarily disagree with the criticisms they bring up, but I wondered if there was something else they were trying to say with how much they kept begrudgingly mentioning the American interference; the only "American" they seemed to like was the one who couldn't speak English very well.

 I don't believe her American accent.